sarvex/skypjack.github.io/_posts/2019-06-17-ecs-baf-it-cpp-conf-2019.md

 * Sparse Set: used by [EnTT](https://github.com/skypjack/entt), an ECS library in modern C++ and of which I'm also the author.

-In just 50 minutes I tried to condense the pros and cons of these models (probably failing in the attempt, but I did my best), hoping to give a grasp of the topic to those interested.
+In just 50 minutes I tried to go through the pros and cons of these models (probably failing in the attempt, but I did my best), hoping to give a grasp of the topic to those interested.